+Many people believe in a supernatural evil being whom the Bible generally refers to as Satan or the Devil.
 In our attempt to determine who Satan is and whether or not he is omnipresent, we will consider a number of scriptures from the Bible.
-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.]
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

 Who Is Satan?